A13XR0D/IUPR-Git-GitHub-Seminar/README.md

 Any and all push requests will be proofread before being approved for a merge.

-Thankyou for participating on this endevour, happy coding!
+Thank you for participating on this endevour, happy coding!